nelsonJM/nelsonJM.github.io/_posts/2014-10-26-jony-ive-interview.markdown

 title:  "Notes on the Jony Ive interview"
 date:   2014-10-26
 categories: design
+excerpt: I feel so absurdly lucky to be part of a creative process. where on one day, on Tuesday At the beginning of the week, there is no idea.
+We don't know what we are going to do, there's nothing.
+Then, by Wednesday, there's an idea that was created...
 ---
 My quick takeaways from [Jony Ive's interview with Vanity Fair](http://www.theverge.com/2014/10/18/6999931/watch-jony-ive-explain-apples-design-process-in-a-rare-public).